npm/cacache/README.md

 If there is no content identified by `key`, or if the locally-stored data does not pass the validity checksum, an error will be emitted.

-`metadata` and `digest` events will be emitted before the stream closes, if you need to collect that extra data about the cached entry.
+`metadata` and `integrity` events will be emitted before the stream closes, if you need to collect that extra data about the cached entry.

-A sub-function, `get.stream.byDigest` may be used for identical behavior, except lookup will happen by content digest, bypassing the index entirely.
-This version does not emit the `metadata` and `digest` events at all.
+A sub-function, `get.stream.byDigest` may be used for identical behavior, except lookup will happen by integrity hash, bypassing the index entirely.
+This version does not emit the `metadata` and `integrity` events at all.

 ##### Example